 This enables responsive organizations to create cultures that are intrinsically motivating6 – creating an employee experience that minimizes control and micromanagement, and increases individual agency and competence.
 These cultures recognize and reward progress, not just goal attainment.

 The sheer volume and speed of information coming into and out of organizations necessitates the use of technology.
 In fact, many of the articles we read highlight a need for organizations to leverage technology to capture and interpret data both within the organization and external to the organization.
 This is especially true for responsive organizations.
 Next-generation technology has to be embraced by the organizations of the future.7

-That does not mean that technology should be seen as something that will come in and disrupt the human element of the workforce.
-In fact, responsive organizations will need to identify the unique attributes that humans bring to the workforce and leverage technology in a way that enables people to do deeper, more creative work.
+This doesn't mean that technology should be seen as something which will come in and disrupt the human element of the workforce.
+In fact, responsive organizations will need to identify the unique attributes that humans bring to the workforce and leverage technology in a way which enables people to do deeper, more creative work.

 Just as responsive organizations need to create flexible, networked, and agile structures – they also need to invest in technologies, systems, and tools that will evolve with them.
 More importantly, disparate technologies have to be able to seamlessly integrate with each other.
 Employees are tired of leaving one system to manually enter data into another system about what they just completed in the first system.
 Unfortunately, this is the reality in many organizations – technologies aren’t integrated with each other and many don’t fit into the flow of work.

-- Discusses the responsive organization from five key components, including (a) purpose, (b) process, (c) people, (d) products, and (e) platforms
+- Discusses the responsive organization from 5 key components, including purpose, process, people, products, and platforms

 - Highlights the shift in each component of the responsive organization

 - Gives an example of an organization that has made the appropriate shift in each area